Aaron-Bopp/TIM/40_Evergreens/We carry our childhood wounds into adulthood.md

   - we make wide assumptions about the world
   - the wide assumptions we make in early childhood
   - childhood trauma causes us to make wide assumptions about the world
-sr-due: 2021-11-07
+sr-due: 2021-11-10
-sr-interval: 6
+sr-interval: 3
-sr-ease: 245
+sr-ease: 225
 ---

 #### [[We carry our childhood wounds into adulthood]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 #TO/DO/FIND video about childhood wounds

 Especially in [[childhood]], negative experiences cause us to make us to make wide assumptions about the world.
-These experiences can become integral parts of our [[personality|personalities]] or form into [[mental illness]].
+Because [[Negative influences are stronger than positive influences]], these experiences can become integral parts of our [[personality|personalities]] or form into [[mental illness]].

 Childhood [[trauma]] causes use to make massive, sweeping assumptions about our lives, because our understanding of the world is so limited and [[Our brains are built around survival]].
 Any formative experience will impact a large portion of our understanding of the world because we do not understand the context or the importance of that experience.